First-team on the left, Second-team on the right:

 J.J.
 Watt presented problems with three Defensive Player of the Year awards.
 Which was the best?

 /pass stuffs in addition to his 20.5 sacks for an astounding 43 plays behind the line of scrimmage and 16 passes deflected.
-In 2014 he had 13.5 run /pass stuffs and 20.5 sacks, but he also recovered five fumbles, had a pick six and a scoop and score and played offense and played it well.
-We went with 2014, but there is room for debate. run
+In 2014 he had 13.5 run /pass stuffs and 20.5 sacks, but he also recovered five fumbles, had a pick-six and a scoop and score and played offense and played it well.
+We went with 2012, but there is room for debate. run

 The offensive line was based on post-season honors and how well the team did offensively, the pickings got kind of slim for the Second-team, but looking at grades and other factors from the literature of the day, we made the picks you see.

-other years could have been chosen for him. slot, but
+other years could have been chosen for him, too. slot for 2008, but

-Hopkins got one slot at wide receiver and with Johnson, like Williams and Watt had more than one season to look at, but by a narrow margin
+Hopkins got one slot at wide receiver and along with Johnson and like Williams and Watt had more than one season to look at, but by a narrow margin

 Agree or disagree?
-Post in comments section below.
+Post in the comments section below.